v-rajagt/IntuneDocs/intune/protect/troubleshoot-bitlocker-policies.md

 With Microsoft Intune, you have the following methods to manage BitLocker on Windows 10 devices:

 - **Device Configuration policies** - Certain built-in policy options are available in Intune when you create a device configuration profile to manage endpoint protection.
-To find these options, [create a device profile for endpoint protection](endpoint-protection-configure.md#create-a-device-profile-containing-endpoint-protection-settings), selecting **Windows 10 and later** for the *Platform*, and then selecting the **Windows Enryption** category for *Settings*.
+To find these options, [create a device profile for endpoint protection](endpoint-protection-configure.md#create-a-device-profile-containing-endpoint-protection-settings), selecting **Windows 10 and later** for the *Platform*, and then selecting the **Windows Encryption** category for *Settings*.

    You can read about the available options and features here: [Windows Encryption](https://docs.microsoft.com/intune/endpoint-protection-windows-10#windows-encryption).